 By the time of her death at the age of only 27, Sirani was one of the most famous painters in Bologna.
 A former maid servant was tried, but acquitted, for having poisoning the artist.
 Historians now speculate that Sirani died of peritonitis, in the wake of a ruptured peptic ulcer.
 Her portraits, mythological subjects, and especially her images of the Holy Family and the Virgin and Child, gained her international fame.
 In addition to her artistic achievements, she founded an academy for women painters in Bologna.
 Read more about this artist in Adelina Modesti’s Art Herstory guest post.

-Read here about Adelina Modesti’s book on the artist, forthcoming from Lund Humphries.
+Read about Adelina Modesti’s’s book on the artist, co-published by Lund Humphries (UK/ROW) and Getty Publications (North America).

 “La Roldana” is the first woman sculptor documented in Spain.
 She worked both in England and Madrid, serving Charles II and Philip V as court sculptor.
 At the end of her life, she was admitted to the Accademia di San Luca.
 She carved wooden religious sculptures for churches, which other family members then painted.
 She also created small polychrome terracotta works popular with the petty bourgeoisie.
 Today, many of her works are housed at churches across Spain.

-Read here about Catherine Hall-van den Elsen’s book on the artist, published by Lund Humphries, 2021 (available in North America from co-publisher Getty Publications).
+Read about Catherine Hall-van den Elsen’s book on the artist, co-published by Lund Humphries (UK/ROW) and Getty Publications in (North America).

 Born in the Hague, Rachel Ruysch conducted much of her artistic work in Amsterdam.
 Her father, Frederik Ruysch, was a professor of anatomy and botany.
 His daughter used his collections to practice her drawing skills.
 As a young woman, she was apprenticed to the flower painter Willem van Aelst (whose studio looked over that of another Dutch woman flower painter, Maria van Oosterwijck).
 Ruysch married portrait painter Juriaen Pool, with whom she had ten or eleven children.
 After her marriage, she continued to paint, producing commissions for an international circle of patrons.
 Visit this link to hear Nina Cahill of London’s National Gallery talk about Ruysch’s artistic career.